LdeAlejandro/rhcsa10-fixed-Sanger-exam/README.md

 ### Requirements

-- On server2, find all files in the /usr directory that have either the SUID or the SGID permission set and a size smaller than 100KiB.
+* On `server2`, locate all regular files under `/usr` that:

+  * have either SUID or SGID permissions set
+  * are smaller than 100 KiB
-- Copy these files to /root/sugidfiles.
+* Copy all matching files to `/root/sugidfiles`.

 ---